collapsed-stacks/startups/questions/12541/i-am-going-to-start-it-services-company-am-i-eligible-to-apply-for-bizspark.md

 - tagged: `bizspark`
 - score: 0

-<p>I am going to start a IT company where services would be provided for Xamarin, .NET, PHP and other basic technologies.
-Am I eligible to apply for Microsoft BizSpark program?</p>
+I am going to start a IT company where services would be provided for Xamarin, .NET, PHP and other basic technologies.
+Am I eligible to apply for Microsoft BizSpark program?

-<p>Looking forward to your responses.</p>
+Looking forward to your responses.

-<p>Thanks.</p>
+Thanks.

 ## Answer 12543